thatbrguy/Dehaze-GAN/README.md

 # Dehaze-GAN
-This repository contains TensorFlow code for the paper titled A Single Image Haze Removal using a Generative Adversarial Network. [[Demo](Youtube!)]
+This repository contains TensorFlow code for the paper titled A Single Image Haze Removal using a Generative Adversarial Network. [[Demo](Youtube!)][[Arxiv -- Will be published on 24th Oct 2018](soon!)]

 <p align = "center">
 	<img src="/src/fog.png" alt="Dehaze-GAN in action" height=50% width=50%>